Hyperledger Fabric Model¶

 To further obfuscate the data, values within chaincode can be encrypted (in part or in total) using common cryptographic algorithms such as AES before sending transactions to the ordering service and appending blocks to the ledger.
 Once encrypted data has been written to the ledger, it can be decrypted only by a user in possession of the corresponding key that was used to generate the cipher text.
-For further details on chaincode encryption, see the Chaincode for Developers topic.

 See the Private Data topic for more details on how to achieve privacy on your blockchain network.

 Hyperledger Fabric underpins a transactional network where all participants have known identities.
 Public Key Infrastructure is used to generate cryptographic certificates which are tied to organizations, network components, and end users or client applications.
 As a result, data access control can be manipulated and governed on the broader network and on channel levels.
 This “permissioned” notion of Hyperledger Fabric, coupled with the existence and capabilities of channels, helps address scenarios where privacy and confidentiality are paramount concerns.